 Source-Pathway-Receptor Routes

 The pathway for the majority of the releases is atmospheric dispersion; primarily from the dust / particulate source (e.g. wind whipping and handling operations).
-The SPR routes are detailed in
+The SPR routes are detailed in Table 5.

-5.

 Table 5 Source-Pathway-Receptor Routes